 To set a relevant tone for making urban design a comprehensive AEC contribution to sustainable earth, re-read and update the legacy of Robert Gutman.
 Then work to address questions such as the following to people such Adolfo Carrin Jr., White House Office of Urban Affairs (a planner) (Twitter), or Shaun Donovan, an architect (HUD) currently looking to my NYC’s Mayor.
 (Twitter) and their global counterparts.
 Believe me, and they are both very familiar with “bottom-feeding” architecture and planning.
 A key question is whether they continue to find it an acceptable part of the overall community development puzzle as generational or merely transitional/

 Question One: How possible is it to locally (if not globally) alter fee structures to represent a new set of values such as carbon reduced, energy saved, life cycle defined.?
-When will new levels of public leadership effectively encourage changes in the “live-work/play” behavior of humans over the next century that enhances their safety and self-esteem, and well-being?
+When will new levels of public leadership effectively encourage changes in the “live-work/play” behavior of humans over the next century that enhance their safety and self-esteem, and well-being?
 If not, why not?
 Get a handle on that, and the second question might be fully definable within AEC.

 Question Two: Without a doubt, we live in a house that we all build, but unlike the other service professions, AEC produces places for hundreds, even thousands of private domains interspersed with poorly linked and unevaluated public realms.
 It has the name SLAP, for space left over after planning!
 How can this industry change the existing contours of civic representation in AEC?
 AEC is tragically invested in so few that it seems illogical not to address a greater sense of balance in the public goods market if not, a broader social system for non-litigious support and participation.